Admissions

 Contact Amy: achen@archer.org

 Lucy joined the Archer community in 2011 as a history teacher.
 Later, she was the history department chair for several years before she joined the Admissions Office.
 Lucy grew up outside of Chicago and earned a bachelor's degree in history from the University of Wisconsin-Madison.
 Outside of Archer, she enjoys spending time with her husband and two children.
-Both attend The Center for Early Education, with Sadie in kindergarten and Bo in second grade.
+Both attend The Center for Early Education, with Sadie in first grade and Bo in third grade.

 Contact Lucy: lpinkwater@archer.org